-PRE-PERFORMANCE DUTIES and TIMELINE
+VOLUNTEER USHERS: PRE-PERFORMANCE DUTIES & TIMELINE

 Ushers are considered volunteer members of the theater's staff and are directly responsible to House Management while on duty.
-Ushers are regarded as being on-duty from the time that they sign in until they leave the theater.
+Ushers are regarded as being on duty from the time that they sign in until they leave the theater.

-At around 45 minutes prior to curtain time, a House Manager will gather ushers into either the second-floor conference room or the main auditorium for a brief, pre-show meeting.
-In this meeting, you will be given a bit of background information about that day's performance, including the expected running time and audience size, and alerted to any special concerns.
-This is also a good time to raise your own concerns and questions.
+Approximately 45 minutes prior to curtain time, a House Manager will gather ushers into the secondfloor conference room for a brief, pre-show meeting.
+In this meeting, you will be given a bit of background information about the performance, including expected run time and audience size, and alerted to any special concerns.
+This is also a good time to raise your own questions.
 The meeting will conclude with the House Manager assigning ushering locations to all volunteers-usually the same locations that everyone signed up for, though sometimes adjustments may be made.

 While you may always note your preferred ushering location when signing in, you should be willing and able to work any duty assigned-ushering at any entry point or section, scanning tickets, showing patrons to their seats, placing inserts in programs, etc. We will do our best to make allowances for injury or disability, especially in the case of temporary conditions which prohibit you from performing a certain duty.
-However, as an overall team, our ushers need to be able to traverse stairs and aisles expediently, read tickets, operate handheld ticket scanners, and potentially provide assistance to audience members with disabilities.
+However, as an overall team, our ushers need to be able to traverse stairs and aisles expediently, read tickets, operate handheld ticket scanners, and potentially aid audience members with disabilities.

 When the auditorium is scheduled to open for seating (generally 30 minutes prior to curtain), ushers must be in position, as assigned-at entry points on both sides of the first, second, and third floors, as well as in the middle of our main aisles, when staffing allows.
-You will receive the go-ahead from House Management when we are, in fact, ready to open doors and begin seating.
+You will receive the go-ahead from House Management when we are ready to open doors and begin seating.
 Please do not allow any audience members to enter the auditorium before receiving verbal confirmation from House Management.

 Once the auditorium has opened and until the show begins, it is job of the ushering staff to take/scan tickets, distribute programs, and get audience members to their designated seats.
 (A seating chart is provided in the appendices.)
-During this time, you may also have to participate in any of the following:
+During this time, you may encounter the following needs: